 Multi-Factor Authentication

-Resetting MFA for a Specific User
+Resetting MFA for Specific User

 The backup administrator can reset MFA by user request if they have authentication issues, lose or change a mobile device with the mobile authentication application, and so on.